20 Spooktacular Ideas to Celebrate Halloween at Work

 16. Rent a photo booth

 Although it’s October, it’s never too cold for ice cream.
-Have an ice cream van turn up at your workplace and let employees choose a dessert of their choice.
+Have an ice cream truck turn up at your workplace, and let employees choose a dessert of their choice.

 18. Give team members the rest of the day off

 It’s safe to say that all employees would be happy to leave the office early for the day.
-Whether they have children who want to go trick or treating or want to go and get ready for their own Halloween party, it will be appreciated.
+Whether they have children who want to go trick or treating, or they want to go and get ready for their own Halloween party, it will be appreciated.

 So, if everyone’s workload allows it, get them to shut down a few hours early.
 You’ll be surprised at how productive they will be in the morning!